Boarding Schools for Boys in Lansing, Michigan…

 Registering Boys from Lansing, Michigan, Safe Harbor is Boarding School in Florida with Year-Round Education

 At Safe Harbor, practical knowledge means as much as academic knowledge.
-Besides all aspects of boating and seamanship, we give vocational training in a variety of topics, such as carpentry, scuba diving, navigation, log keeping and map reading, welding, engine repair, and basic electrical concepts.
+Besides all aspects of boating and seamanship, we give vocational training in a variety of topics, such as carpentry, boat refurbishing, navigation, log keeping and map reading, welding, engine repair, and basic electrical concepts.

 Normal high school takes place year-round and can be accelerated, giving students a chance to catch up wherever they may have fallen behind academically.
 Boys who graduate Safe Harbor earn a Florida high school diploma, and many go on to two-year and four-year colleges.